-Google Business Profile (formerly known as Google My Business) Posts were rolled out by Google in 2017, and since then there has been a plethora of ‘How to Use Google Posts’ content written and published across the internet.
+Google Business Profile (formerly known as Google My Business) Posts were rolled out by Google in 2017.
+Since then, there’s been a lot of confusion about the best practices for them.

 What are Google Posts?

-Google Business Profile Posts (shortened to Google Posts) are updates, mostly created and controlled by the business, that generally contain an image/video, text and link.
-They can be used to promote offers, highlight products and events, and much more.
+Google Posts are updates, mostly created and controlled by the business, that generally contain an image/video, text, and link.
+They can be used to promote offers, events, and general ‘news/update’ items.

 What does Google tell us about Google Posts?